 - U.S. Court of Appeals, Ninth Circuit

 - U.S. District Court for the District of Utah

 - U.S. Court of Appeals, Ninth Circuit, January 01, 1987

 - Named "Southern California Super Lawyer" in Business Litigation, Entertainment & Sports and Intellectual Property Litigation by Thomson Reuters (2006-2008, 2014-2018)

-- Named in The Legal 500 US in Intellectual Property: Copyright (2007) and Media and Entertainment: Litigation (2022), published by Legalease Limited and John Pritchard
+- Named in The Legal 500 US in Intellectual Property: Copyright (2007) and Media and Entertainment: Litigation (2022 and 2023), published by Legalease Limited and John Pritchard

 - U.S. Department of Justice Special Achievement Award